 This idea is simple but perfect for the winter.
 It keeps the food off the snow and it’s an entertaining way for the chickens to eat their treat. 🙂 Here is the article for the hanging chicken scratch feeders if you are interested.

 Now that you have several ideas on how to make fun and healthy treats for your chickens, how about getting inspiration from the list above to create a new kind of treat?
 Show your love to your backyard chickens by making your very own version!
 To further guide you, here’s a list of what chickens can and cannot eat…

 What They Can Eat

 asparagus, beans (must be cooked), beets, bell peppers, broccoli, Brussel sprouts, cabbage, carrots, cauliflower, corn, cucumbers, eggplant, garlic, peas, pomegranate, popcorn (popped) potatoes (cooked, avoid peels), pumpkins, sprouts, squash, tomatoes, turnips (cooked)

 apples (including seeds), bananas (without the peel), cherries, melons, peaches, raisins, strawberries, blueberries, blackberries, raspberries, cranberries, seedless grapes

-breads, grits (cooked), rice (cooked), oatmeal (raw or cooked), pasta (cooked), quinoa, sugar free cereal (like Cheerios)
+bread, grits (cooked), rice (cooked), oatmeal (raw or cooked), pasta (cooked), quinoa, sugar-free cereal (like Cheerios)

 all cheese (including cottage cheese), plain yogurt